kasparsd/limit-login-attempts/readme.txt

 2. Activate the plugin through the WordPress admin interface.
 3. Customize the settings from the options page, if desired.

+== Frequently Asked Questions ==

+= What do I do if I get a notice that it was unable to replace wp_get_current_user()? =

+This means another plugin or modification is already replacing this pluggable function (I do not yet know of any that do).
+Mail me with details about your plugins and we'll sort it out.

 == Screenshots ==

 1. Loginscreen after failed login with retries remaining
 2. Loginscreen after failed login during lockout
 3. Administration interface in WordPress 2.7
 4. Administration interface in WordPress 2.5

+== Version History ==

+* Version 1.1
+	* Added translation support
+	* Minor cleanups
+* Version 1.0
+	* Initial version